GBP/JPY analysis: Decline to continue

 GBP/JPY

-The Pound Sterling has continued to edge lower against the Japanese Yen since this week's trading sessions.
-The currency pair declined by 105 pips or 0.70% during Thursday's trading session.
+The British Pound traded with low volatility against the Japanese Yen on Thursday.
+The GBP/JPY currency pair declined by 46 pips or 0.31% during yesterday's trading session.

-Everything being equal, the GBP/JPY exchange rate is likely to continue to decline in a narrow descending channel pattern during the following trading session.
-The potential target for bearish traders will be near the 149.00 area.
+As for the near future, the exchange rate could continue to edge lower.
+Bearish traders are likely to target the weekly support level at 148.76 during the following trading session.

-However, the weekly S2 at 149.62 could provide support for the currency exchange rate in the shorter term.
+However, the currency exchange rate could reverse from an order block at 149.21 within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.